 For this recipe, I use my Phillips XXL Air Fryer, which is fantastic, by the way.
 It’s crazy what you can cook in this thing.

-Pick up the drumstick from the bottom, shake off any excess flour, and place it into your air fryer.
+Begin by picking up the drumstick from the bottom and shaking off any excess flour before placing it into your air fryer.

-It’s crucial not to overload the air fryer and to only place enough drumsticks onto the tray that they do not touch each other, and the air can circulate around the chicken.
+It’s crucial not to overload the air fryer and to only place enough drumsticks onto the tray that they don’t touch each other, allowing the air to circulate around the chicken.
 Stacking the chicken is also a no-go.

 How Long do You Need to Cook Chicken Drumsticks in an Airfryer?

-When your air fryer has finished, pop the chicken onto some paper towel and allow some time to cool before serving.
+Once the air fryer has finished, place the chicken on a paper towel and allow it to cool for a bit before serving.